deezer/MultilingualMusicGenreEmbedding/README.md

 ```bash
 python data_preparation/step8_generate_norm_genre_graphs.py
 ```
+Input: `filtered_dbp_graph.graphml`, `tries`, `acousticbrainz`
+Output: `graphs`

-For the English-language only experiment, create a new music genre graph from the English DBpedia and the [AcousticBrainz](https://multimediaeval.github.io/2018-AcousticBrainz-Genre-Task/) taxonomies (lastfm, discogs and tagtraum)
+For the English-language only, it creates a new music genre graph from the English-language DBpedia and the [AcousticBrainz](https://multimediaeval.github.io/2018-AcousticBrainz-Genre-Task/) taxonomies (lastfm, discogs and tagtraum)
-Important: make sure that acousticbrainz folder containing the stats files for each taxonomy is downloaded and positioned in the data/ folder (e.g. discogs.csv.stats)
+*Important*: make sure that `acousticbrainz` folder containing the stats files for each taxonomy is downloaded and positioned in the `data`.

 ### Music genre embedding